 Avoid arguing.
 Use your negotiation skills to get an agreement.

 Ghader information about how other people have done it; use your past experiences about similar situations and implement what worked then; ask for help from those people that you think might know better the subject than you do.

 Search and give a voice to the wisdom provided by your emotions and intuition.

 - How is the outcome worth pursuing to you?

 - Why can you do it?
 How easy will be for you?

-- What make your believe that your plan of action will work?
-What make you trust your plan of action?
+- What makes you believe that your plan of action will work?
+What makes you trust your plan of action?

 #6.
 Get yourself in tune with your environment.

 Most of us want to be loved, accepted and appreciated in our environment.
 It is a basic need, a need that is giving us a lot of pleasure and satisfaction.

 Getting in tune with your environment is improving your ability and willingness to: